ErEs22/GeometryGame/README.md

-This is a indie game.
+This is an indie game.